Life at BELL Costa Rica

 Staying safe and comfortable in the field

-The other organisms we are often asked about are snakes, as there are venomous species present in the habitats we are visiting.
+The other organisms we are often asked about are snakes, as there are venomous species in the habitats we are visiting.
 Students will wear snake gaiters in the field and will be instructed in how to stay safe in snake territory.
 Snake bites at biological field stations are very rare, and with proper precautions and a few simple safety guidelines the risk is minimal.